-KEAM Entrance Examination 2023
+KEAM Entrance Examination 2025

 Overview

-The Kerala Engineering, Architecture & Medical Entrance Exam (KEAM) is conducted by the office of the Commissioner for Entrance Examinations (CEE) for admission to various professional degree courses in the State of Kerala.
+The Kerala Engineering, Architecture & Medical Entrance Exam (KEAM) is conducted by the Office of the Commissioner for Entrance Examinations (CEE) for admission to various professional degree courses in the State of Kerala.

 Exam Name | Kerala Engineering, Architecture & Medical Entrance Exam |